EternalLearnerProgramming/NLW-Heat-Node/README.md

 Now:
 ```
-yarn or npm i // To install de dependencies.
+yarn or npm i // To install the dependencies.
 ```

 To create the database schemas, run the command and then give a name to your migration: